Data Centers in New Delhi

 Natural Disaster Risk

-New Delhi has a high-risk profile, with an INFORM Risk score of 5.5 out of 10 as of September 2025.
-This rating is driven by significant exposure to specific natural hazards combined with underlying infrastructure and population vulnerabilities.
+New Delhi has a High-risk profile for natural disasters, with an INFORM Risk score of 5.5 out of 10 as of September 2025.
+This assessment reflects significant environmental and geological hazards that require careful facility planning and disaster recovery strategies.